codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 >Note that full parallel mode is a way to run pipelines that is  **incompatible** with the parallel steps shown in the previous section (which used the `type: parallel` attribute).
 The two modes *cannot* be mixed together.
 You *must* use one or the other in a single CI/CD pipeline but not both at the same time.

 In full parallel mode, the order of steps inside the `codefresh.yml` is **not** affecting the order of execution at all.
-The Codefresh pipeline engine instead
+The Codefresh pipeline engine instead:

-1. evaluates all steps conditions *at the same* time,
+1. Evaluates all steps conditions *at the same* time
-2. executes those that have their requirements met,
+2. Executes those that have their requirements met
-3. starts over with the remaining steps, and
+3. Starts over with the remaining steps
-4. stops when there no more steps to evaluate.
+4. Stops when there no more steps to evaluate

 This means that in parallel mode the conditions of a step are evaluated **multiple times** as the Codefresh execution engine is trying to find which steps it should run next.
 This implication is very important when you try to understand the order of step execution.